MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 ### **getItemStack**
 `
-getItemStack(amount?: number, withData?: boolean): ItemStack `
+getItemStack(amount?: number, withData?: boolean): ItemStack | undefined `

 Creates a prototype item stack based on this block that can be used with Container/ContainerSlot APIs.